Canon 5D vs 800D

 It is notable that the 800D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D (unlike the 800D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 5D and the 800D have been discontinued, but can regularly be found used on ebay.
 The 5D was replaced by the Canon 5D Mark II, while the 800D was followed by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Manual (free pdf) or the online Canon 800D Manual.
+Further information on the features and operation of the 5D and 800D can be found, respectively, in the Canon 5D Manual (free pdf) or the online Canon 800D Manual.

 So what conclusions can be drawn?
 Is the Canon 5D better than the Canon 800D or vice versa?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 5D:

 - More complete view: Has a viewfinder with a larger field of view (96% vs 95%).

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.71x vs 0.51x).